Afzal-8282/Git-GitHub/README.md

 3. Commands for moving pointer Head to previous commit

-    Here, HEAD = refers to the current commit, HEAD~1 = refers to the commit just before the current one, HEAD~2 = would refer to 2 commits behind
+    Here, HEAD = refers to the current commit

 ```
-git checkout HEAD~1
+git checkout HEAD~1 (HEAD~1 = refers to the commit just before the current one)
 git checkout <commit-hash>
 git switch --detach HEAD~1
 ```